appcircleio/appcircle-docusaurus/docs/publish-integrations/common-publish-integrations/get-approval-from-email.md

 If the **Minimum Required Approval Count** cannot be achieved, the step will fail.
 For example, if the **Minimum Required Approval Count** is set to 3 and there are a total of 3 users, if one of them rejects, the minimum count cannot be met because only 2 users with approval rights remain.

 :::

+### Output Variables

+**Get Approval via Email** step does not produce any output, but the success or failure of the step depends on the approvals or rejections received from the sent emails.
+This outcome affects the subsequent steps in the [Publish flow](/publish-module/publish-flow).

 ---